 Find the right size for you

 Most brands offer 2 or 3 sizes to choose from – usually some version of small and large.
 Typically the instructions will say if you’re under 30 years old and haven’t given birth, you can get the smaller size.
 If you’re over 30 and/or have given birth, get the bigger one.
 Some people also say that you can also choose a size based on your menstrual flow, as well.
-The only real advice I can give is to remember that finding the right one for you is a personal process!
+The only real advice I can give is to remember that finding the right one for you might require a little trial and error!

 How to insert a menstrual cup